Find an Occupational Therapist

 1202 W Monroe St, Chicago, Illinois 60607

 Erin Richards is a Occupational Therapist in Chicago, Illinois.
-They treat Posttraumatic Stress Disorder (PTSD), Burnout, Alcohol Use.
+They treat Self-Esteem, Anger Issues, Obsessive Compulsive Disorder (OCD).

 The best of mental healthcare in one place.
 At Geode, we combine full-spectrum psychiatry and talk therapy to better meet changing patient needs.